-We identified 142 infants as needing evaluation for possible TB exposure including 6 (4%) residents of another county and/or state, for which SNHD appropriately notified their respective health departments of their TB exposure and evaluation recommendations.
-A total of 136 infants residing in Clark County were identified as needing evaluation.
+Children 5 years and under: We identified a total of 239 children and infants.
+Of these infants and children, 197 (82.7%) were found needing evaluation for possible TB exposure.
+Further, 6 (3%) contacts were found to be residents of another county and/or state.
+The Health District appropriately notified their respective health departments of the TB exposure and evaluation recommendations.
+A total of 191 cases residing in Clark County were identified as needing evaluation.
 Evaluation for TB was recommended, but not required.
-To date, evaluations for many infants remain incomplete.
-To be considered complete, the infant must have a TST, chest x-ray, and physical exam documented, for up to 3 rounds of testing, as indicated.
-Of the infants tested to date, 119 (88%) had TST, 89 (65%) had chest x-ray, and 105 (78%) had physical exams.
-All TSTs (117) and physical exams (105) completed to date are negative for TB.
-Several infants require repeat chest x-rays due to inconclusive readings; results are pending.
-Reasons for incomplete evaluations include parental refusal of some or all parts of the evaluation, incomplete documentation (physical examination completed, but documentation not sent to SNHD), loss to follow-up (infant did not return to provider for TST reading; infant did not return for follow-up chest x-ray); or inability to contact parents (no accurate contact information).

-A total of 34 (25%) infants have completed their Round 1 TB evaluations including the recommended TST, chest x-ray, and physical exam.
-All had no indications of TB and were offered preventive treatment per recommendations by pediatric TB experts.
-To date, 7 infants are on preventive treatment.
+To be considered complete, the patient must have a TST, chest x-ray, and physical exam documented, for up to 3 rounds of testing, as indicated.
+Of the contacts tested, 3 (1.6%) were diagnosed with active disease, 3 (1.6%) had LTBI, 73 (38%) had negative tests, 2 (1.1%) were deceased prior to evaluation, 110 (57.6%) had incomplete evaluations.
+Reasons for incomplete evaluations include parental refusal of some or all parts of the evaluation, incomplete documentation (physical examination completed, but documentation not sent to SNHD), loss to follow-up (did not return to provider for TST reading; did not return for follow-up chest x-ray); or inability to contact parents (no accurate contact information).
+A total of 58 (79.5%) contacts had completed their three Round TST TB evaluations TST, chest x-ray, and physical exam.
+The remaining 15 cases reported as negative did not have documented physical exam.
+All three LTBI cases were offered and accepted the recommended LTBI treatment.